lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 I mentioned [intuitionism](https://plato.stanford.edu/entries/intuitionism/) in a [previous post]({% post_url 2021-11-24-Intuitionism %}).
 It longs to return to mathematics as it had been done until the mid-nineteenth century, when constructions were explicit and a function had to be given by an explicit rule.
-I'm sympathetic to one of the core ideas of intuitionism — that mathematical objects exist only in our minds — but not to the whole crazy system of ideas.
+I'm sympathetic to one of the core ideas of intuitionism—that mathematical objects exist only in our minds—but not to the whole crazy system of ideas.
 To [L E J Brouwer](https://plato.stanford.edu/entries/brouwer/), a mathematical fact only became true once it had been proved, so the [largest known prime](https://en.wikipedia.org/wiki/Largest_known_prime_number) could not be said to have been prime at all until recently.
 Fermat's last theorem was not true until 1993 (when Wiles first announced it), or maybe October 1994 (when he corrected the error in his proof), or maybe 1995 (after the proof had been accepted by referees and published).
-Or maybe in 1637, when Fermat first perceived its truth? (apparently, once something is proved it [remains true forever]( click).)
+Or maybe in 1637, when Fermat first perceived its truth?
+(Apparently, once something is proved it [remains true forever]( click).)
 Only God and Brouwer know for sure.
 Brouwer rejected the Law of the Excluded Middle (LEM) because to him, $P\lor \neg P$ was the claim that $P$ or $\neg P$ had already been proved (or could be in principle).